mistaka0s/talks-versioning-for-free-with-git/markdown.md

 - Output of `git describe` is not automatically semver compliant.
     + Some manipulation is needed in order to do so.
-    + Ruby GEM, NodeJS npms are adhere to semver specs
+    + Ruby GEM, NodeJS npms adhere to semver specs

 - Be aware of how your languages treat versions.
     + RPMs treat `-` as a delimiter between `version` and `release` fields in the RPM.
 So you can only use - once.